Arjen Lucassen: Ayreon revival and The Gentle Storm (2012–2017)

 On 23 August 2012, Lucassen published on his YouTube channel that he started composing "a new project".
 On 9 October 2012, he revealed it via YouTube again to be a new Ayreon album, planned for 2013.

 Responding to fan comments on his website, Lucassen stated on 12 October that it would probably take a year before the album was completed.
 He also stated that the album would be the start of a new story apart from the previous Ayreon albums, and confirmed the presence of Ed Warby as usual.

-On late 2012, Tobias Sammet announced that Arjen would make some guest lead guitar works in his new Avantasia album, The Mystery of Time.
-This marked the second time both musicians have worked together, the first having been the Ayreon EP Elected, on the title-song, in which Tobias sang guest vocals.
+In late 2012, Tobias Sammet announced that Arjen would make some guest lead guitar works in his new Avantasia album, The Mystery of Time.
+This marked the second time both musicians have worked together, the first having been the Ayreon EP Elected, on the title song, in which Tobias sang guest vocals.

 On 26 March 2013, Lucassen revealed the name of the next Ayreon's album, The Theory of Everything.
 This album was released on 25 October and received positive reviews.

 On 22 April 2014, Lucassen revealed that his new project would be a collaboration with Dutch singer Anneke van Giersbergen, who previously collaborated with him in Ayreon albums Into the Electric Castle and 01011001.
 He described it as "an epic double concept album, a combination of 'classical meets metal' and 'acoustic folk'."
 Lucassen's most recurrent collaborator Ed Warby was featured once again on drums, and it was his very first album featuring double bass among the instruments.
 He confirmed that Johan van Stratum from his former band Stream of Passion would play bass on the album.
-Also, due to "unforeseen problems", Warby had to re-record all his drums part in one day only.
+Also, due to "unforeseen problems", Warby had to re-record all his drums part in one day, doing that "with time to spare".